entropic-dev/entropic/README.md

 Log in to a registry: `ds login`.
 You will be prompted to authenticate using Github.

 The `ds` cli is configured with an `.entropicrc` file in your home directory.
-This is a toml file.
+This is a [TOML](https://github.com/toml-lang/toml) file.
 Use it to specify your preferred registry, as well as any other registries you use normally.

 ```toml
 registry = "http://example.com"